2019 Bunyip Complex bushfire

 Emerging from fire

-As part of our recent ‘Emerging from Fire’ exhibition, we sat down with Garfield North and Tonimbuk community members as they reflected on their experiences of the 2019 Bunyip Complex bushfires.
+As part of the ‘Emerging from Fire’ exhibition, we sat down with Garfield North and Tonimbuk community members as they reflected on their experiences of the 2019 Bunyip Complex bushfires.

 From these conversations, three short documentaries were produced.
 They feature moving personal stories of loss, survival and –above all – strength, recovery and resilience.